TheTyrannicalOne/World-of-Warcraft/_retail_/Interface/AddOns/PetEmote/README.md

 ## Editing Emotes

-An emote editor program for Windows OS can be downloaded from the [official forum thread](http://forums.wow-petopia.com/viewtopic.php?f=3&t=20346).
+An emote editor program for Windows OS can be downloaded from the [official forum thread](https://forums.wow-petopia.com/viewtopic.php?f=3&t=20346).

 This easy-to-use program can be used to add, remove, or modify many of the emotes the add-on can use.
 Do note however that if you download updates to PetEmote via the Curse Client your custom emotes may be lost.
 It is therefore recommended to keep backups of the `custom-emotes.lua` file in a safe place if you have made changes that you'd like to keep.

+The source code for the editor is available [here](https://github.com/Ravendwyr/PetEmote_Editor).

 There are currently no plans to release Mac OS or Linux versions of the editor.